onqtam/headjack/docs/why/SYSTEM.md

 the century of the self

+> "Reject the basic assumptions of civilization, especially the importance of material possessions." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/101141-reject-the-basic-assumptions-of-civilization-especially-the-importance-of)

+> "You buy furniture.
+You tell yourself, this is the last sofa I will ever need in my life.
+Buy the sofa, then for a couple years you're satisfied that no matter what goes wrong, at least you've got your sofa issue handled.
+Then the right set of dishes.
+Then the perfect bed.
+The drapes.
+The rug.
+Then you're trapped in your lovely nest, and the things you used to own, now they own you." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/12892-you-buy-furniture-you-tell-yourself-this-is-the-last)

+> "Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need.
+We're the middle children of history.
+No purpose or place.
+We have no Great War, No Great Depression.
+Our great war is a spiritual war.
+Our great depression is our lives." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/747996-advertising-has-us-chasing-cars-and-clothes-working-jobs-we)

 > "We have to move out of a model of person that is exhausted by the notions of consumer and citizen." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=4119)

 > "Possessions, outward success, publicity, luxury - to me these have always been contemptible.
 I believe that a simple and unassuming manner of life is best for everyone, best for both the body and the mind." - [Albert Einstein](https://www.goodreads.com/quotes/119882-possessions-outward-success-publicity-luxury---to-me-these-have)